Merrill, Morgan Stanley doling out Facebook shares

 A Morgan Stanley adviser said she had heard that the firm had started allocating shares to advisers on the West Coast and was working its way East.

-A spokeswoman for Morgan Stanley Smith Barney, a venture of Morgan Stanley, and Citigroup, declined to comment.
+A spokeswoman for Morgan Stanley Smith Barney, a venture of Morgan Stanley (MS.N), and Citigroup (C.N), declined to comment.
 A Merrill spokeswoman did not immediately return calls for comment.

 Merrill began telling advisers how much they would get at around 11:00 EDT on Thursday, one adviser.